jasperdifran/ppc-backend/4/README.md

     let token = jwt.sign({ username: user.username }, process.env.SUPER_SECRET_KEY, { expiresIn: '1h' });

     res.status(200).send({ token: token })
 });
 ```

 I encourage you to explore different authentication options and research it as much as you can.
 Authentication is a super useful skill to have.

 ### User specific routes
+We want to give users the ability to "watch" a venue.
+To do this, we will want to add a venue's object id to that `watchedVenues` array in each user object.

+#### Adding Venue
+To add a venue, we want to use the mongodb `$push` functionality.
+Set up a POST route in our users function and give it the url `/myvenues`.
+We are going to keep it simple and asssume that any `venueid` we are given by the client will correspond to a valid venue.

+Also, because we created the token we are being passed and we know that a valid username is contained in that token, if we can decode it with our secret key we can be sure it came from a valid user.

+#### Collecting venues

+#### Deleting venues